The Prime Minister of Canada

 How is the Prime Minister of Canada Elected?

 As explained in more detail in the Parliamentary system chapter, during a Canadian federal election voters across Canada elect members to fill the 338 seats in the House of Commons.
 The leader of the political party who wins the most seats is then summoned by the governor general and sworn in as prime minister shortly after the election concludes.
-He can keep getting re-elected in this manner forever, or he can lose office once a different party wins the majority of seats instead.
+He or she can keep getting re-elected in this manner forever, or they can lose office once a different party wins the majority of seats instead.

 Parties generally have high standards for who they are willing to make their leaders, so most Canadian prime ministers are accomplished politicians who have been involved in national politics for quite some time.
 Usually, they’ll be a former cabinet minister (see below) who had some track record of accomplishment serving in the administration of a prior PM.
 Less commonly, they may be figures who earned their fame outside elected politics, in a field such as business, law, academia, the civil service or diplomacy.
 Many prime ministers are some combination of both.